11 Reasons a SmartPhone is Better:

 Slowing down and taking your time you will usually take better photos than when you’re using your phone camera to take snapshots.

 This is not so much to do with the device you are using, but how you use it.
 Smartphones are designed to be quick and easy to use and this is how we normally use them.

-Why Use a Camera vs Phone?
+Why Use a Phone Camera vs Digital Camera?